sparors/ussd-docs/source/docs/installation.md

     |
     */

-    'cache_default' => null,
+    'cache_default' => env('USSD_DEFAULT_VALUE', null),
 ];
 ```
+## Understanding the Configuration {#installation-config-understanding}

+By default new state classes will be created in
+`project/app/Http/Ussd/State directory` with `App\Http\Ussd\States` namespace.
-By default new state classes will be created in *project/app/Http/Ussd directory* with *App\Http\Ussd* namespace.
-That can be changed with the *class_namespace* variable in **ussd/config.php**.
+That can be changed with the *state_namespace* variable in **ussd/config.php**.

+Also a new action with `App\Http\Ussd\Actions` namespace by default.
+You can change it just like the states.

-The *store* variable specify which particular store to use.
-The list can be found in **config/cache.php** under the stores array variable.
-Leave it at null to use your default cache store.
+The `store` variable specifies which particular store to use.
+The list can be found in **config/cache.php** under the `stores` array variable.
+Leave it at null to use your default cache-store.

-When using the magic methods of a record class to save data *(to be spoken of later)*, you can not specify the ttl option for the cache, the *cache_tll* variable sets the default value.
+When using the magic methods of a record class to save data
+*(to be spoken of later)*, you can not specify the TTL option for the cache,
+the `cache_tll` variable sets the default value.

-*cache_default* variable also specify the default value to return when a paricular key can not be found in the cache when accessed using the magic methods of a record class *(to be spoken of later)*.
+`cache_default` variable also specifies the default value to return when a
+particular key can not be found in the cache when accessed using the magic
+methods of a record class *(to be spoken of later)*.